emilk/bon/README.md

 This is an early draft ,and should be read as such.
 Many things are missing or left unspecified.

 # What is this?
 BON is a binary format for serializing data for storage or communication.
 It is in many ways a binary analog to JSON, and attempts to remedy the shortcomings of other formats, such as BSON and MessagePack, while still being simple, unlike more advanced formats such as HDF5.
+It is also designed to be dynamic, as messages can be composed on the fly.
+This is in contrast with e.g. Google's Protocol Buffers, where you statically generate code for encoding/decoding a predefined set of messages.

 ## MessagePack